serralvo/serralvo.github.io/_posts/2016-10-23-git-mini-course.markdown

 title: Git Mini-course
 layout: post
 ---

-One month ago I was in the 18th edition of Semana Integrada (an event promoted by PUC Campinas - more info here), in this event I had the opportunity to talk about Git, it was an awesome 🙌 experience and here I'll tell why.
+PUC-Campinas' XVIII Integration Week took place a month ago, and there I had the opportunity to about Git.
+It was an awesome experience, and here I'll explain why!

 ### The Event

-Semana Integrada is an event in PUC Campinas that offers activities to CEATECs (Centre for Exact Sciences, Technology, and the Environment) students.
-Are offered activities like mini-courses, lectures, and workshops.
+The Integration Week is an event hosted by PUC-Campinas and organized by volunteer students from CEATEC (Center of Exact, Environmental and Technological Sciences), where great activities are offered, like mini courses, lectures and workshops.

 ### Mini-course's Objective

-Version control, in general, is an important tool in software development process, nowaday every company in the world use some version control software.
-The mini-course objective was to introduce basic version control concepts and practice it in an activity using Github's platform.
+Version control, in general, is an essencial tool in software development process.
+Nowadays every company in the world use some kind of version control software.
+The mini course objective was to introduce basic version control concepts and practice it in an activity using Github's platform.

 ### Material